llPsychoFish/College-Project/README.md

 ## 📋 Project Overview

 The Animal Atlas & Encyclopedia is an interactive web application that serves as a comprehensive resource for wildlife education and conservation awareness.
-This project provides detailed information about various animal species, their habitats, conservation status, and includes engaging features like quizzes and blogs.
+This project provides detailed information about various animal species, their habitats, conservation status, and includes engaging features like quizzes, blogs, and educational resources.

 ## 🎓 Academic Information